Migration Summer School

 Course description

-The next Migration Summer School will take place in Florence from Monday 16 June to Friday 27 June 2025.
-The course adopts a global perspective, exploring the following topics with contributions from professors and researchers at the Migration Policy Centre, complemented by talks from distinguished keynote speakers:
+The programme has a global focus and addresses the following themes through contributions from professors and researchers of the Migration Policy Centre, complemented by talks from distinguished keynote speakers:

 - Asylum and refugee protection